smaremanda/add-in-docs/reference/excel/rangebordercollection.md

 });
 ```

 ### getItemAt(index: number)
-Gets a border object using its index.
+Gets a border object using its index

 #### Syntax
 ```js